QwikDev/qwik/packages/qwik/src/core/api.md

 // @internal (undocumented)
 export const _getContextEvent: () => unknown;

-// Warning: (ae-incompatible-release-tags) The symbol "getDomContainer" is marked as @public, but its signature references "_ElementVNode" which is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "getDomContainer" is marked as @public, but its signature references "_VNode" which is marked as @internal
 // Warning: (ae-incompatible-release-tags) The symbol "getDomContainer" is marked as @public, but its signature references "ClientContainer" which is marked as @internal
 //
 // @public (undocumented)
-function getDomContainer(element: Element | _ElementVNode): ClientContainer;
+function getDomContainer(element: Element | _VNode): ClientContainer;
 export { getDomContainer as _getDomContainer }
 export { getDomContainer }